tripledoublev/voting-interface/README.md

 ---

 ## Loading vote data from a config file
-You can load vote data from a config file by using the `v` URL param.
-The config file should be placed in the `public/configs` folder.
-The config file should be a JSON file with the following structure:
+To load vote data from a config file, use the `v` URL param.
+Place the config file in the `public/configs` folder.
+The file must be a JSON file structured as follows:

 ```json
 {